About rheumatoid arthritis

 - adopting a low-sodium diet

-- monitoring your blood pressure, and ways to keep it under control
+- monitoring your blood pressure and finding ways to keep it under control

 - keeping tabs on your cholesterol levels, and any medication or dietary changes that may be necessary

-The one thing that can help with nearly all of these factors is exercise.
+Exercise is the one thing that can help with nearly all of these factors.
 Regular, gentle exercise can ease inflammation, control your weight, and lower blood pressure.
 The important thing is to not overdo it.
 Make your activity low-impact or nonimpact, and rest when necessary.
 Your doctor or physical therapist can help you create a good exercise regimen that’s easy on your joints.

 RA is a chronic disease, and if not managed properly, it can lead to other health problems.
 Fortunately, kidney disease doesn’t have to be one of them.
 A few simple lifestyle changes and a watchful eye can make all the difference.